GenomaGames/genomagames.github.io/blog/2020/07/how-to-update-a-projects-unity-version.md

 ---
 date: 2020-07-24
-excerpt: Learn how to upgrade your project's Unity Version.
+summary: Learn how to upgrade your project's Unity Version.
 We will update a Unity project using  Unity 2020.1.0b13 (Beta) to Unity 2020.1.0f1.
 tags:
   - unity
   - tutorial